blitzkm/eggroll-v1/README.md

 3. Save/Load Game State: Players can save their progress and resume later.
 4. Leaderboard Functionality: Tracks high scores and displays them in an interactive menu.

+Running the Game
+To run the unit tests, execute the following command in your terminal:

+bash
+Copy code
+python3.12 Eggroll_MP_Extension.py

 Acknowledgements
 This game was developed as part of an academic project.
 Special thanks to my instructors and peers for their guidance and feedback.